Sv443/BetterYTM/contributing.md

 >   ],
 > };
 >
-> // private token that should not be stored persistently (in memory like this should be enough)
+> // private token for authenticated function calls (don't store this persistently, as your plugin gets a new one every session!)
 > let authToken: string | undefined;
 >
 > // since some function calls require the token, this function can be called to get it once the plugin is fully registered